 Investigators believe that Roman Nasirov, as head of the State Fiscal Service of Ukraine, accepted a USD 5.5 million bribe from Bakhmatiuk, owner of Ukrlandfarming, for a refund of more than UAH 540 million in VAT.
-The former official is also accused of receiving more than EUR 21 million in exchange for refunding almost UAH 2.7 billion in VAT between February 2015 and August 2016.
+The ex-official is also accused of receiving more than EUR 21 million in exchange for refunding almost UAH 2.7 billion in VAT between February 2015 and August 2016.

 For these actions, the former head of the SFS would charge about 20% of the VAT refund.
 The owner of the agricultural holding Bakhmatiuk transferred the bribes to the accounts of RN Group Limited, Lamagan Ventures Limited, and Newline Leader Ltd, controlled by Nasirov or his close associates.
 The NABU and SAPO believe that Nasirov received illegal benefits for prioritizing VAT refunds to Bakhmatiu's companies, ignoring the need for such compensation to other eligible companies, including utility companies.

-The defendants in this case are both Nasirov himself and his assistant Oleksandr Kostenko, who is currently in the United States of America hiding from justice.
+The defendants in this case are both Nasirov himself and his assistant, Oleksandr Kostenko, who is currently in the United States of America, hiding from justice.
 The case materials against Oleh Bakhmatiuk and Roman Nasirov were consolidated into a single proceeding.

-Nasirov is charged under Article 368, Part 4 of the Criminal Code of Ukraine.
-Bakhmatiuk is charged under Article 369, Part 4 of the Criminal Code of Ukraine.
+Nasirov is charged under Article 368(4) of the Criminal Code of Ukraine.

 Initially, Roman Nasirov was ordered into pre-trial detention, with an alternative option of bail set at UAH 523 million.
 The defense repeatedly filed motions to reduce the bail, citing the accused’s poor health and the excessive amount set.
 The High Anti-Corruption Court has repeatedly reduced the amount of bail.
 Ultimately, in May 2024, when the HACC reduced the bail to UAH 55 million, the amount was paid, and Nasirov was released from the pre-trial detention center.